we3lab/water-ahead/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Creating an instance of the GUI using Python
+<b>You will need to download the data files separately.
+They are located at <a href="https://osf.io/p28ax/files/"> Open Science Foundation project Files </a>.
+Once you have downloaded them you will need to place the Data folder at the same level in your directory as the Code folder. </b>

 To create the GUI using Python, run the water_ahead_GUI.py file located in the Code/GUI directory.

 ### Installing the GUI